Lost your Fitbit and bought another as a replacement? Decided to replace an old Fitbit and update your Fitbit to the latest model?

 - There’s also a Fitbit app for Windows 10 computers but not older Windows versions or Macs.

-- The Fitbit app supports most models including newer models like the Versa, Ionic, Charge, and Inspire series.
+- The Fitbit app supports most models including newer models like the Sense, Versa Series, Ionic, Charge Series, and Inspire series.

 - For Macs and older Windows versions, set up Fitbit devices using a program called Fitbit Connect.
 Fitbit Connect does not support many newer model Fitbits.

-- Fitbit connect currently supports Zip, Ace 2, Aria & Aria Air (not the Aria 2), Fitbit One, Alta, Flex & Flex 2, Charge HR & 2, Blaze, and Surge models only.
+- Fitbit connect currently supports Zip, Ace 2, Aria & Aria Air (not the Aria 2), Fitbit One, Alta, Flex & Flex 2, Charge HR & 2, Blaze Surge models only.

 - It works with Bluetooth to connect to your Fitbit device.
 If your computer does not have Bluetooth capability, you need a separate wireless dongle.